uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 <img src="README_assets/Usage_steps/Step1.PNG" width=600>

 You will be asked to pick a directory to intall the application into.
+Please select a path that's not within a OneDrive directory.

 <img src="README_assets/Usage_steps/step2.PNG" width=600>